|Travel Dates||POSTPONED – new dates to be announced|

 Day 2: Wednesday, July 1

-We spend a second night in the Emonec hotel.
+We spend a second night at the Emonec hotel.

 Breakfast is included the next morning